bogardpd/lodging_data_utils/docs/data_structure.md

 Each flight stay should reference a `stay_location` representing the arrival airport.
 The `type` of this location should be **Flight**.
 The `name` should be the airport where the flight arrives, formatted as **FLIGHT**, a forward slash, and the arrival airport’s IATA code (**FLIGHT/KEF**).
 The airport location should also have a corresponding `city`, located at the airport, with a name formatted as **AIRPORT**, a forward slash, and the IATA code (**AIRPORT/KEF**).
 This airport city may belong to a `metro` and/or `region` if applicable.

 In certain situations, such as some westbound flights across the International Date Line, an overnight flight may last longer than a calendar day.
 For example, consider a flight that departs DFW on 10 February (Dallas time) and lands in SYD on 12 February (Sydney time).
-Because the traveler will be in two different places on the “mornings” of 11 and 12 February, this flight should be represented as *two separate* one-night `stays`: one with a checkout date of 11 February, and one with a checkout date of 12 February.
+Because the traveler will be in two different places on the “mornings” of 11 and 12 February, this flight should be represented as *two separate* one-night `stays`: one with a check out date of 11 February, and one with a check out date of 12 February.

 - The 11 February stay should use a `stay_location` representing the midpoint of the flight.
 Its name should be **FLIGHT/DFW-SYD**, with `type` set to **Flight**.
 This location should not be associated with any city.